Log In

 Cashback sites are considered a smarter way to shop these days.
 These sites offer a percentage back as cashback, which can help reduce your overall spending.
 Every cashback site varies in terms of how long it takes them to credit your cashback.

 Top tip: Remember that shopping rewards and cashback don't only happen during Christmastime.
 The savings can really add throughout a whole year of spending.
-Check out how much you could be saving with Paylab.
+Check out how to use Paylab and how much you could be saving with Paylab.

 6. Lay-by can be your best friend

 As the saying goes: the early bird catches the worm.
 Buying things, like gifts, ahead of time does have it's advantages.
-Getting your shopping done way ahead of time, means that you can avoid the seasonal sales rush, won't need to worry about something selling out, and you'll have already ticked off some Christmas gift shopping from your to-do list.
+Getting your shopping done way ahead of time means that you can avoid the seasonal sales rush, you won't need to worry about something selling out, and you'll have already ticked off some Christmas gift shopping from your to-do list.

 Buying gifts early also means you can capitalise on a sale period (e.g. End of Financial Year, Black Friday, Cyber Monday, etc.) and/or spread your Christmas costs throughout the year.

-Several large retailers offer the option to place an item on 'lay-by' where the store will hold your item while you make smaller installments to pay off your purchase in an interest-free arrangement.
+Several large retailers offer the option to place an item on 'lay-by' where the store will hold your item while you make smaller instalments to pay off your purchase in an interest-free arrangement.
 You collect the item whenever you've eventually paid for the item in full.

-Important note: Buy now pay later (BNPL) providers – like Afterpay, Zip Pay and others – are different to a store lay-by.
+Important note: Buy now, pay later (BNPL) providers—like Afterpay, Zip Pay and others—are different to a store lay-by.
 With these providers, you receive the product immediately and delay the payment, however, while your purchase may be interest-free you'll be charged account fees to use the service.
 You may also incur late fees and other changes depending on the provider.

 You might also like: